Slow Cooker Chicken and Stewed Tomatoes is a complete meal packed with healthy vegetables and an aroma you'll love to come home to.

 Ingredients and Variations

 Cacciatore means hunter in Italian, which is exactly what this recipe is all about.
-It's easily adjusted based upon what you have on hand.
+It's easily adjusted based on what you have on hand.

 These are the main ingredients we used and some variations to consider: